The story of Halahala Kumar: The Tale of Shashisena and Ahimanika

 Noticing her lover's delay, Shashisena dons a male disguise, enters Patnagarh and goes to look for him.
-In the city, a rhinoceros ("ganda", in the original) menaces the town, and no one has dealt with him yet.
-The local king, Madhav Chandra Deva, offer to marry his daughter to whoever kills the animal.
+In the city, a ganda (ଗଣ୍ଡା) menaces the town, and no one has dealt with him yet.
+The local king, Madhaba Chandra Deba, offer to marry his daughter to whoever kills the animal.
 Shashisena, in male garments, kills the rhinoceros and marries the local princess.
-Shashisena delays the marriage consummation for a year, while she goes in search of Ahimanik, and convinces the king to organize a festival.
-A week into the celebrations, everyone attends the event, even Jnana Dei, who brings the black sheep with her.
-Shashisena recognizes the sheep, who is Ahimanik.
-Ahimanik, in animal form, writes a plea for help to Shashisena, then leaves with Jnana Dei.
+Shashisena delays the marriage consummation for a year, while she goes in search of Ahimanika, and convinces the king to organize a festival.
+A week into the celebrations, everyone attends the event, even Gyanadei, who brings the black sheep with her.
+Shashisena recognises the sheep, who is Ahimanika.
+Ahimanika, in animal form, writes a plea for help to Shashisena, then leaves with Gyanadei.
 On seeing him, Shashisena arranges for an animal sacrifice to be made to complete the celebrations, and orders everyone to bring animals to the slaughter.
-Jnana Dei refuses to surrender the black sheep, and soldiers take the animal to the palace.
-Shashisena orders Jnana Dei to restore the black sheep to human form, and Jnana Dei restores Ahimanik with the white flower.
-Shashisena kills Jnana Dei.
-The tale explains the Saptasakhi leave the city of Patna, and Jnana Dei's descendants depart Patna to found the Sasisena Temple elsewhere.
-Back to Shashisena, she and the princess of Patna marry Ahimanik as their co-husband.
+Gyanadei refuses to surrender the black sheep, and soldiers take the animal to the palace.
+Shashisena orders Gyanadei to restore the black sheep to human form, and Gyanadei restores Ahimanika with the white flower.
+Shashisena kills Gyanadei.
+The tale explains the Saptasakhi leave the city of Patna, and Gyanadei's descendants depart Patna to found the Shashisena Temple elsewhere.
+Back to Shashisena, she and the princess of Patna marry Ahimanika as their co-husband.